nixworks/public/news/2007/09/1/index.md

 ##### 2007
 ### [ 2007 Atlantic hurricane season: Tropical Storm Felix forms over the Windward Islands of the Caribbean and becomes Hurricane Felix.
 Aruba, Bonaire and Curacao have storm warnings in place and Jamaica has a tropical storm watch. ](/news/2007/09/1/2007-atlantic-hurricane-season-tropical-storm-felix-forms-over-the-windward-islands-of-the-caribbean-and-becomes-hurricane-felix-aruba-b.md)
-_Context: Jamaica, Bonaire, Curacao, Windward Islands, Aruba, 2007, Hurricane Felix, Caribbean_
+_Context: Caribbean, Aruba, Jamaica, Windward Islands, Curacao, 2007, Hurricane Felix, Bonaire_

 ##### India
 ### [ A bomb in the Indian state of Assam kills one person and injures 12, with police suspecting the United Liberation Front of Asom. ](/news/2007/09/1/a-bomb-in-the-indian-state-of-assam-kills-one-person-and-injures-12-with-police-suspecting-the-united-liberation-front-of-asom.md)
-_Context: United Liberation Front of Asom, India, Indian state, Assam_
+_Context: Indian state, India, United Liberation Front of Asom, Assam_

 ##### Brisbane River
 ### [ Two people go missing and six people are injured following a boat accident at the mouth of the Brisbane River in Australia. ](/news/2007/09/1/two-people-go-missing-and-six-people-are-injured-following-a-boat-accident-at-the-mouth-of-the-brisbane-river-in-australia.md)